 Options.
 An option is the right to purchase shares of common stock for a specified period of time at a fixed price (the "exercise price").
 Each option agreement will specify the exercise price, the type of option (whether an incentive stock option or a non-qualified stock option), the term of the option, the date when the option will become exercisable and any applicable performance goals.
 The compensation committee will determine the exercise price of an option at the time the option is granted.
-The exercise price under an option will not be less than 100% of the fair market value of a share of common stock on the date the option is granted, unless the option was granted through the assumption of, or in substitution for, outstanding awards previously granted by an entity acquired by us.
-Notwithstanding the foregoing, the exercise price under an incentive stock option granted to a ten percent stockholder will not be less than 110% of the fair market value of a share of common stock on the date the option is granted.
-The term of an option granted under the 2008 Omnibus Plan will be no longer than ten years from the date of grant or five years in the case of an incentive stock option granted to a ten percent stockholder.
+The exercise price under an option is granted, unless the option was granted through the assumption of, or in substitution for, outstanding awards previously granted by an entity acquired by us.
+Notwithstanding the foregoing, the exercise price under an incentive stock option granted to a ten percent stockholder will not be less than 110% of the fair market value of a share of common stock on the date the option is granted under the Omnibus Plan will be no longer than ten years from the date of grant or five years in the case of an incentive stock option granted to a ten percent stockholder.
 No option may be exercised more than ten years from the grant date.